satahaa/SILC/README.md

    * Uses a recursive descent parser to build a linear array of statements.
    * Enforces syntactical rules (e.g., `brk` and `con` only valid inside loops).
    * Stores expressions as token sequences for simplicity.
+3. **Semantic Analysis**

+   * **Symbol Table Management**: Implements a scope stack for proper variable scoping across nested blocks.
+   * **Type System**: Performs type inference and validation, supporting `double` (default) and `string` types.
+   * **Variable Validation**: Ensures variables are declared before use and prevents redeclaration in the same scope.
+   * **Control Flow Validation**: Validates that `brk` and `con` statements are only used within loops.
+   * **Error Detection**: Catches semantic errors like undeclared variables, type mismatches, and invalid control flow before code generation.
-3. **Code Generation**
+4. **Code Generation**

    * Translates the linear array of statements into equivalent C code.
    * Emits `strcpy` calls for string assignments.
    * Generates proper `if`/`else` blocks and `while` loops in C.
-4. **Compilation Pipeline**
+5. **Compilation Pipeline**

-   * Reads the source file, tokenizes input, parses statements, generates C code, and invokes GCC to produce an executable.
+   * Reads the source file, tokenizes input, parses statements, performs semantic analysis, generates C code, and invokes GCC to produce an executable.
+   * Compilation is aborted if semantic errors are detected, ensuring only valid programs are compiled.

 ---